West Elm's Warehouse Sale ends today, so start shopping your discounted furniture favorites ASAP | CNN Underscored

 And today is one of those days.

-Right now, West Elm is holding a warehouse sale, discounting thousands of items — from furniture pieces, to kitchen essentials and decor — up to 75% off, making them much more affordable than usual.
-You’ll find lighting under $100, throw pillows under $20 and rugs as low as $90, plus, you’ll get a select 30% off select items when you use the code EXTRA30.
+Right now West Elm is holding a warehouse sale, discounting thousands of items — from furniture pieces to kitchen essentials and decor — up to 75% off, making them much more affordable than usual.
+You’ll find lighting under $100, throw pillows under $20 and rugs as low as $90; plus, you’ll get 30% off select items when you use the code EXTRA30.

 A curved neck with brass finishes and an adorable vintage pull string make this the perfect desk or side table lamp.
 Get it in either black, white or a set of two.